I love hearing from people that read my blog.

 The one thing to keep in mind is you need to do your research prior to contacting me, especially if you’re a guest posting beginner.

-5. I Am Interested In Your Marketing Questions
+2. I Am Interested In Your Blogging Questions

-I want to help you as well as helping myself, so if you have questions either about running a blog, Internet Marketing or setting up your own online business, feel free to hit me up.
+I want to help you as well as helping myself, so if you have questions about running a blog, feel free to hit me up.

 Be sure to abide by these rules when contacting me, and you’ll be fine.